AlexChalk/tictactoe/README.md

 ## Usage

 This game has no UI at present, but you can play with the logic in your browser's terminal: `open index.html`.
-Here is an example:

 ![screenshot-from-browser-terminal](http://i.imgur.com/zAGUMir.png)